5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 Name: "{commondesktop}\{#MyAppName}"; Filename: "{app}\{#MyAppExeName}"; IconFilename: "{app}\{#MyAppIcoName}"; Tasks: desktopicon
 ~~~

 The first line inserts group and application name into the Windows Start menu.
-Read up on "group" in the Inno help for details what the group names means and where it is installed; there are differences between users who install the application with admin rights and those who don't.
+Read up on _group_ in the Inno help for what the group name means and where it is installed: there are differences between users who install the application with admin rights and those who don't.

 ### The section [Run]{#run}